-With the current COVID-19 outbreak having a significant impact on businesses and economies worldwide, the UK government continues to announce measures aimed at mitigating the financial impact of the crisis on UK businesses.
+With the COVID-19 pandemic continuing to have significant adverse effects on businesses and economies worldwide, the UK government is reviewing and revising its measures aimed at mitigating the financial impact of the crisis on UK businesses.

 A useful website collating updated information on government measures to support businesses can be found here.
 In addition, the Department for Business, Energy & Industrial Strategy has created a Coronavirus business support blog which includes case studies, input from UK business and government, as well as links to additional information and resources.

-This is a very fast-moving situation and new measures are announced regularly as the government attempts to address the key issues facing British society.
+This remains a rapidly-evolving situation and new measures are still being announced regularly as the government attempts to address the ongoing issues facing British society.
 We are monitoring government sources and will update our advice as promptly as possible in response to new information and advice.
 To receive a copy of this factsheet when it is updated, please sign up here.

 FINANCIAL ASSISTANCE AND RELIEFS AVAILABLE TO UK BUSINESS